 COVID-19 is here to stay and will continue to linger with the chance of outbreaks occurring if not controlled.
 Companies must find the right tools to offset risks.
 Spreadsheets simply do not cut it when it comes to contact tracing.
 Sending employees home for 14 days to self-isolate is a nuisance to business operations.

-An optimal solution is to introduce digital check-in apps via QR codes to the workplace, such as MyLobby’s.
+An optimal solution is to introduce digital pre-check-in apps via QR codes to the workplace, such as MyLobby’s.
 This avoids face-to-face interaction while providing a confidential way to answer health-related questionnaires.
 Best of all, there is a minimal learning curve for workers that already use a smartphone.
-In addition, automation of contact tracing is helpful if there is an emergency situation.
+In addition, automation of contact tracing is helpful if there is a Covid-19 outbreak situation.

 Beyond Just Employee Health Screening; Room Scheduling Systems to Support the Hybrid Work Model